markpatterson27/GitHub-Classroom-Introductory-Assignment/README.md

 Starter lesson for assessing GitHub Classroom use.

-The goal of this assignment is to introduce learners to using GiHub Classroom assignments and to assess that learners have the necessary skillset to complete a classroom assignment.
+The goal of this assignment is to introduce learners to using GiHub Classroom assignments and to assess that learners have the necessary skill set to complete a classroom assignment.

 At the end of this course, learners will be able to: